The Virtual Currency Regulation Review: Switzerland

 - payment tokens or cryptocurrencies, which are intended only as means of payment and that do not give rise to any claims against the issuer;

-- utility tokens, which provide rights to access or use a digital application or service, provided that such application or service is already operational at the time of the token sale; and
+- utility tokens, which provide rights to access or use a digital application or service, provided that the application or service is already operational at the time of the token sale; and

 - asset tokens, which represent an asset, for instance a debt or equity claim against the issuer or a third party, or a right in an underlying asset.